picotech/picosdk-picovna-ni-labview-examples/README.md

 Examples are provided as a set of LabVIEW vi files.

 The examples act as ActiveX clients, while the *PicoVNA 2* applications act as ActiveX servers.

 ## Getting started

 ### Prerequisites

-* National Instruments LabVIEW Base Development System 8.2 or later (32-bit)
+* National Instruments LabVIEW Base Development System 8.5 or later (32-bit)

 ### Supported models

-#### PicoVNA Vector Network Analyzer Models

-* PicoVNA 106 Vector Network Analyzer
+* PicoVNA 106

 ### Installing software

-* Download the *PicoVNA 2* software from our [Downloads page](https://www.picotech.com/downloads).
+* Download the PicoVNA 2 software from our [Downloads page](https://www.picotech.com/downloads).

 ### Programmer's Guides

-You can download Programmer's Guides providing a description of the commands for the relevant PicoScope from our [Documentation page](https://www.picotech.com/library/documentation).
+You can download a Programmer's Guides providing a description of the API functions for the PicoVNA from our [Documentation page](https://www.picotech.com/library/documentation).

 ### Running the examples